ReekenX/vim-rename2/README.rst

     http://www.vim.org/scripts/script.php?script_id=2724

-With only one fix so far: allows to rename files even file path has space in it.
+With only one fix so far: allows to rename files even file path has spaces.

 Simple usage
 ------------